Group classes are held each Tuesday and Thursday for 8 weeks

 Class registration form (click

 here) for the next class .
-Print, fill out and take to the YMCA front desk
+Print, fill out and bring the form to the first class session.

 experienced fencers may join the club at any time and receive individual